Reviewer Guidelines

 You can (and should)

-provide overall comments but also address specific issues.
+provide overall comments but also address specific issues in the paper.

-the article, try to say why in a neutral way and attempt where possible
+the paper, try and say why in a neutral way and attempt where possible

-to provide suggestions as to how this can be remedied.
+to provide suggestions as to how this can be addressed.
 You might also

 want to provide feedback that challenges the author to consider alternative